archilex/advanced-tables-docs/README.md

     php artisan filament:upgrade
     ```

-After you've successfully installed Advanced Tables, you may review the [Getting Started guide](#getting-started) to learn how to add Advanced Tables to your tables.
+After you've successfully installed Advanced Tables, you may review the [Getting Started guide](#getting-started) to learn how to add Advanced Tables to your resources, relation managers, pages, and/or table widgets.

 ### Setting up Advanced Tables in Filament Table Builder